Rochester Drug & Alcohol Rehab, Detox & Treatment Resources

 Rochester is a small city located on the north bank of the Clinton River.
 Detroit is 27 miles to the south and Pontiac a few miles to the west.
 The city is home to a number of small manufacturers and the average median household income is relatively high—$75,043 as of 2015.
 The city’s manufacturing heritage led to the creation of numerous interconnected waterways that have been redeveloped for recreational areas.
 Other outdoor facilities include the 16-mile Clinton River trail as well as the well-known Paint Creek Trail that was converted from the old Penn railroad track.
 The city falls within Oakland County.

 Despite all the attractions of Rochester, the opioid drug epidemic sweeping the United States has hit Oakland County hard.
 In 2016, a total of 33 people in Oakland died because of prescription opioid overdose and in the two adjacent counties of Wayne and Macomb, a total of 461 people died.
-This statistics could have been reduced if such individuals were taken to Rochester drug rehab.
+These statistics could have been reduced if such individuals were taken to Rochester drug rehab.
 According to the Detroit Free Press, prescription opioids primarily affect adults between 35 and 44, whereas heroin appears to be the drug of choice for younger people aged between 25 and 34.
 More men die from drug overdose than women.
-Rochester alcohol rehab is also important if you have loved ones struggling with alcohol dependency.
+Alcohol rehab is also important if you have loved ones struggling with alcohol dependency.

-Finding Help & Recovery in Rochester, MI
+Finding Help & Recovery in Rochester, Michigan

 Alcohol & Drug Rehab Centers in Rochester, Michigan

 While there are no treatment clinics in Rochester itself, there are numerous facilities in Oakland County and also in the adjacent counties of Wayne and Macomb.
-These facilities can be grouped into those offering residential treatment, those providing partial hospitalization and outpatient facilities.
+These facilities can be grouped into those offering residential treatment, as well as those providing partial hospitalization and outpatient facilities.
 The type of treatment also varies in intensity and duration.
 Patients seeking help should obtain counseling as to the best form of treatment for their particular condition.

 Residential clinics are generally recognized as being the first choice when considering the treatment of patients suffering from severe and intense drug and alcohol dependence.
 The duration of treatment depends upon the patient’s condition.
 For mild cases of substance dependence, a relatively short treatment of 28 days may be effective, while those who are heavy users or whose dependence is severe, benefit more from stays of up to 90 days and in some instances even longer.
-Because patient’s individual needs differ, inpatient drug rehab in Rochester, MI is often individualized.
+Because patient’s individual needs differ, inpatient drug rehab is often individualized.
 All will start with a period of detoxification, unless this has already been completed.
-This is followed by a period of intense individual and group therapy, the purpose of which is to rebuild self-esteem, help patients understand the reasons for substance abuse and to develop coping skills so they don’t relapse.
+This is followed by a period of intense individual and group therapy, the purpose of which is to rebuild self-esteem, help patients understand the reasons for substance abuse, and to develop coping skills so they don’t relapse.

 In some instances, residential treatment is impractical.
 In this case, a partial hospitalization program (PHP) is a viable alternative.
 The term partial refers to the fact that patients mostly live at home, or if this isn’t practical, in nearby accommodation.
 The first stage of treatment is detoxification, and once patients have reached a certain point, they stay at home.
 Therapy is intensive and similar to that of a residential clinic.
 Depending upon the facility, patients spend five or seven days per week in therapy.

 Outpatient programs are suitable for patients who have already received treatment elsewhere and who need ongoing support and therapy.
 They may also be recommended for patients suffering from a mild and controllable form of substance dependence.
-Outpatient drug rehab in Rochester, MI allows patients to live at home, go to work and participate in other activities.
+Outpatient drug rehab allows patients to live at home, go to work, and participate in other activities.
 Counseling is scheduled around their other responsibilities and is less intensive than for other forms of treatment.
 Patients benefit from safe and secure home environments away from the temptation of drugs and alcohol.

 When selecting a treatment option, it’s crucial patients assess their current condition and ability to avoid drugs and alcohol.
 While residential treatment options are necessarily more expensive, they are more effective with a higher success rate.
 Most insurance programs pay for all or part of treatment at a residential clinic.
 Partial hospitalization may be as effective as long as patients are not able to access drugs or alcohol and if their overall health and psychological condition is good.